Hello from Lindsay & Chris + Everest + Huckleberry! We are Called to Wander!

 However Lindsay would hardly leave the water to accept the proposal because she was catching fish left and right and Chris had to trick her into changing out her fishing tackle so that he could drop to his knee and propose.

-They were married on New Years Eve on Utila, the island of their dreams.
-Chris had spent the previous two Christmas seasons on the island and Lindsay could think of no better place to exchange vows.
+They married on New Years Eve on Utila, the island of their dreams.
+Chris had spent the previous two Christmas seasons on the island.
+Lindsay could think of no better place to exchange vows.

-While they had a pretty extensive list for both, two things stood out the most that day still define them today:
+Two things stood out the most that day still define them today:

 1) Create a life together full of adventure and stories that inspire others to live an abundant life